The TORTOISE™ vs. The Cobalt

 SHORTCOMING 10: Some aftermarket stationary decoders such as the HARE™ and the WABBIT™ are designed to plug directly onto the TORTOISEs™ printed circuit board.
 They cannot be used with the Cobalt.

-SHORTCOMING 11: FINALLY…..The Cobalt is manufactured in China and then imported to Australia and then imported AGAIN into the USA.
+SHORTCOMING 11: FINALLY…..The Cobalt is manufactured in China and then imported to the UK and then imported AGAIN into the USA.
 Wouldn’t you just rather buy a product made completely by American labor?
 WE WOULD and that’s why we intend to keep ALL parts of TORTOISE™ production, packaging and shipping right here in Romeoville, Illinois.